Call ECLAS Awards 2021

 ECLAS Annual Awards – Rules and Procedure

-ECLAS AWARDS SCHEME NOMINATION FORM Please complete the form and send it, together with the supporting material (<8MB), to ECLAS Secretary General – Gabriela Maksymiuk by e-mail to: email@example.com to reach her by 30 April 2021.
+ECLAS AWARDS SCHEME NOMINATION FORM Please complete the form and send it, together with the supporting material (<8MB), to ECLAS Secretary General – Gabriela Maksymiuk by e-mail to: firstname.lastname@example.org to reach her by 31 May 2021.
+Please send your files in cc to email@example.com

 A nomination should comprise a completed nomination form, with a short motivation for the nomination (maximum 200 words), the nominee’s curriculum vitae, a biographical sketch that summarises the highlights of the nominee’s career or achievements (3 pages maximum) and evidence of this achievement (maximum 6 pages and/or portfolio panels).